“Illness and death do not happen because medicine fails, they happen because it is the natural progression of life.”

 Hearing those dreaded words “nothing else can be done” does not mean that euthanasia is the only option you have left.
-Veterinary hospice care is a unique approach to your pet’s end-of-life needs.
-Extrapolated from human hospice, this specific type of veterinary care is focused on the comfort of your pet, not at finding a cure for his or her disease.
-It is appropriate if your pet has been diagnosed with an incurable illness or if further therapy options have been declined in lieu of comfort-oriented care.
+Veterinary hospice care is a unique approach to your pet’s end-of-life needs, one that focuses specifically on managing symptoms and maintaining happiness for as long as possible.

 You need to know what to expect in those last few weeks, days, and hours in order to make the best decision for you, your pet, and your family.
 Although we cannot know for sure, we use our medical knowledge to help you make those decisions.
 We assist you in implementing a plan that will meet your pet’s needs and respect your family’s wishes.

 There are many things that can be done at home to help your pet be more comfortable in the end-of-life stages.
 Visit the Education area of our website for more information.
 We also encourage you to talk with your regular veterinarian about additional comfort-oriented care.

 Many families also find it helpful to speak with others that have been through this difficult process.
-You may visit our Facebook page to read posts and view stories from other families as well.
+You may visit our Facebook page to read posts and view stories from other families.